bharatm11/1D_CNN_Human_activity_recognition/README.md

 # Deep Learning for Human Activity Recognition

 ### Aim:

 This project aims to develop a Convolution Network to perform activtiy recognintion of physical activities using on-body Inertial Measurement Sensors.

 Tensorflow and Keras APIs were used for the development of a 1D Sequential CNN of 7 Layers.

 An old version of the Actitracker dataset from the  Wireless Sensor Data Mining (WISDM) lab at Fordham University, NY, USA was used to train and test the network.
-The dataset can be downloaded from: https://github.com/bharatm11/1D_CNN_Human_activity_recognition
+The latest dataset can be downloaded from: http://www.cis.fordham.edu/wisdm/dataset.php#actitracker

 The activity states provided in the dataset are jogging, walking, ascending stairs, descending stairs, sitting and standing.
 The data was collected from 36 users using a smartphone in their pocket with the 20Hz sampling rate (20 values per second).

 ### Pipeline